 So GM launched catalytic converters for the 1975 model year, trumpeting that a ’75 GM car running on unleaded cost less to run than a comparable ’74 running on leaded, in improved fuel mileage (because the engine didn’t have to be strangulation-tuned so much to meet the tailpipe standard, with the catalyst cleaning up the trash in the exhaust), and in reduced maintenance (because spark plugs and engine oil last longer with no-lead fuel—so do exhaust systems, but they didn’t talk about that).
 Click this ’75 Chevelle ad for a readably-large version in a new browser tab:

-There’ll be details about catalytic converters’ early days in a forthcoming CC Tech, but the important thing to know for now is too much raw fuel hitting the catalyst makes it heat up and melt down.
+Now, too much raw fuel hitting the catalyst makes it heat up and melt down.
 And even under optimal conditions there was going to be a lot of raw fuel in the exhaust; the cars had dirty-burning engines equipped with carburetors capable of only very crude, sloppy control over the fuel/air ratio on their best day—and prone to many different kinds of bad days.
 So the last line of defence against converter meltdown was a super-strong ignition system that maximised the chance of lighting each and every cylinder, each and every time.
 That system, after a couple of predecessors, was HEI.

 Like the Mopar system and similar aftermarket setups—the Hays Magna-Pulse was a popular one—and other automakers’ electronic systems, HEI eliminated breaker points.
 It went a big step further, though, in that it materially increased the available spark energy and duration: more volts (with a wider spark plug gap) and more amps over a longer time.
 That did a better job of lighting even difficult (lean or stratified) cylinder charges.

-So what makes the difference?
+What makes the difference?
 The Mopar system and others like it use the positive temperature coefficient of a ballast resistor or resistance wire (resistance increases with temperature) to regulate primary current to the coil with changes in engine speed, just like a points-condenser system: at low engine speed the power pulses through the primary circuit are relatively long, so the resistor heats up, reducing power to the coil so parts don’t burn.
 Not much spark is needed to run an engine at low speed and load.
 At higher speeds, the pulses are short; the resistor runs relatively cooler, increasing power to the coil to better meet the engine’s greater needs.
 This feedback loop works slowly, though, so the coil is incompletely charged during sharp increases in engine load, such as acceleration.

 A GM HEI module does not rely on slow thermal coefficients.
 It is typically based on an integrated circuit which regulates coil current using an internal variable voltage reference, which responds much faster to changes in duty cycle.
 This gives a much hotter spark during sudden-onset high-demand conditions (acceleration), and less coil heating during low-rpm operation.
 The IC’s program includes a 1-millisecond “off” time to ensure complete discharge of the coil field during a spark event.